Blog

 AI extends your output.
 It does not extend you

 Picture a forklift.
 With one, you can move a one-ton pallet effortlessly.
 But driving a forklift every day will not make your arms one gram stronger.
 AI is a forklift for the mind.
-The load you can move (your output) grows dramatically, while the muscle doing the directing — your own thinking and knowledge — stays exactly where it was.
+The load you can move (your output) grows dramatically, while the muscle doing the directing, your own thinking and knowledge, stays exactly where it was.

-Here is the fork in the road most people miss.
 "Being able to reach the answer" and "actually knowing it" are two different things.
 Ask AI and the answer appears.
 That does not mean knowledge was added inside you.
 Your output curve can rocket upward while your own ability curve stays surprisingly flat.

 Line chart showing output with AI soaring while your own ability stays flat over time